Benjy96/UnityAndroid1/README.md

 - Solidify my knowledge and understanding of UML diagrams and Object oriented thinking
 - Learn how to create mobile controls
 - Learn how to port a Unity project onto an android phone

+Design:

+\Scripts\
+  BoardManager.cs - Randomly assigns gameobjects to the game board Guard.cs - An agent in the state design pattern - HAS attributes and OWNS a finite state machine StateMachine.cs - A Finite State Machine in the state design pattern - HAS attributes (states) and manages them for an agent

+  \States\
+    State.cs - ABSTRACT BASE CLASS for states in the state design pattern - Has Enter, Execute, and Exit method to override PatrolState.cs - Implements State.cs
+    ChaseState.cs - Implements State.cs